zachleat/zachleat.com/web/_posts/2016-01-02-critical-webfonts.md

 <img src="/web/img/posts/critical-fonts/benchmarks.svg" onerror="this.src='/web/img/posts/critical-fonts/benchmarks.png'; this.onerror=null;" alt="A visual comparison showing the waterfalls for Default, FOUT, FOFT, and Critical FOFT">

 We’re essentially lengthening the load complete time at the end of the waterfall to reduce the jarring reflow shown to the user.
-Once `font-size-adjust` is implemented in more than just Firefox, this technique’s effectiveness will be reduced, if not making it unnecessary.
-But until then, this is essential to reducing interruption to the user’s reading flow.
+Once `font-size-adjust` is implemented in more than just Firefox, the need for this technique will be reduced, if not rendering it unnecessary.
+But until then, I consider this approach essential to reducing interruption to the user’s reading flow.

 Enable 3G throttling in your favorite web browser (some of you may not have to enable anything to have a slow connection) and watch the page render.
 The web fonts do feel faster, even if the total time spent loading web fonts is greater.

 ## Repeat Views

-Another great thing about this technique is that you can continue using the same mechanism you were using before for repeat views.
+You can continue using the same mechanism you were using before for repeat views.
 I use [@bram_stein’s `sessionStorage` trick](https://speakerdeck.com/bramstein/web-fonts-performance?slide=115) so that I don’t have to do anything server-side.
-You can see my implementation in code on GitHub [here](https://github.com/zachleat/zachleat.com/blob/0bf3acde8ad9c7ad99bcd32e2332465004c765ce/web/js/initial.js#L27) and [here](https://github.com/zachleat/zachleat.com/blob/0bf3acde8ad9c7ad99bcd32e2332465004c765ce/web/js/fonts.js#L10) (also lines [16](https://github.com/zachleat/zachleat.com/blob/0bf3acde8ad9c7ad99bcd32e2332465004c765ce/web/js/fonts.js#L16) and [44](https://github.com/zachleat/zachleat.com/blob/0bf3acde8ad9c7ad99bcd32e2332465004c765ce/web/js/fonts.js#L44)).
+You can see the implementation in code on GitHub in [initial.js](https://github.com/zachleat/zachleat.com/blob/0bf3acde8ad9c7ad99bcd32e2332465004c765ce/web/js/initial.js#L27) and [fonts.js](https://github.com/zachleat/zachleat.com/blob/0bf3acde8ad9c7ad99bcd32e2332465004c765ce/web/js/fonts.js#L10) (also lines [16](https://github.com/zachleat/zachleat.com/blob/0bf3acde8ad9c7ad99bcd32e2332465004c765ce/web/js/fonts.js#L16) and [44](https://github.com/zachleat/zachleat.com/blob/0bf3acde8ad9c7ad99bcd32e2332465004c765ce/web/js/fonts.js#L44)).

+## Ideas for Improvement

+You could use something similar to the Critical CSS workflow and scan the page to find out what actual characters are used in a fixed large viewport (`grunt-criticalcss` uses `1200x900`) to subset the web font more accurately to perhaps an even smaller size.
+This will require more care, given that it would need to run for every unique URL, and would probably not be sustainable for medium-sized or larger web sites.

+In fact, this is exactly what some font providers already do.
+[Dynamic Subsetting](http://www.ascendercorp.us/services/screen-imaging-solutions/dynamicsubsetting) generates a subset of a font on the fly using only the glyphs used on a page.
+[Dynamic Augmentation](http://blog.typekit.com/2015/06/15/announcing-east-asian-web-font-support/) add glyphs to an already loaded font on the fly, sort of like font streaming.

+I bet you could wire up something similar to this using the amazing [Plumin.js](http://www.pluminjs.com/) but unfortunately the library is too large (~400KB minimized) for this use case.
+For now, I’ll just stick with a simple 9KB baseline WOFF2 that gets replaced with a 25KB full version.
+The library would need to at least be smaller than your baseline to get good mileage out of a dynamic font (but I would never dream of equating web font weight with JavaScript weight—they have different performance impacts).